by Jill Cliburn

 When the CSVP touts community solar as an exciting way to roll out energy storage innovations, we often cite pilot-scale introductions, with customer-side thermal storage.
 Steele Waseca, a co-op in Minnesota, set the pace for that strategy in 2015, when it introduced a 100-kW community solar project, where each solar share comes with an option for a free, load-controlled electric water heater.
 That strategy reduced base-case program costs by 70% and allows the utility to use more wind energy, usually at night.
 We’ve seen similar thermal storage offers tied directly to community solar, and we believe the future for such programs is bright.

 We’ve also seen battery storage projects (on the customer-side, at Green Mountain Power and on the utility side, at Austin Energy) that are ripe for pairing with community-solar.
 But through fall 2017, the business models for community solar plus batteries seemed a little ways off.
-And came Fayetteville....
+And then came Fayetteville....

 Soon after our Solar Plus Storage guide came out last fall, we participated in the American Public Power Association Customer Connections Conference.
 A presentation from the Fayetteville, North Carolina, Public Works Commission (PWC) captivated the audience with its strong business case for utility-led community solar plus battery storage.